openshift/assisted-service/docs/operator.md

   ${BUNDLE_IMAGE:-quay.io/ocpmetal/assisted-service-operator-bundle:latest}
 ```

-Now you should see the `assisted-service-operator` deployment running in the
+Now you should see the `infrastructure-operator` deployment running in the
 `assisted-installer` namespace.

 **NOTE**